OpenSourceFellows/hackathon-pilot/README.md

 ## Challenge:
 Take the [Amplify app](https://github.com/ProgramEquity/hackathon-landing/blob/main/AmplifyApp.md) to the next level so its robust enough to go from supporting **~40 advocacy groups to hundreds** across civic rights and sustanability.

-_You can choose to join either the ideation or implementation challenge._ Ideation tracks will focus on discussions suggesting features based off of the advocacy research gathered by ProgramEquity.
-Implementation tracks will be able to get started on issues and tasks that are predefined.
+_You can choose to join either the ideation or implementation challenge._ **Ideation tracks** will focus on discussions suggesting features based off of the advocacy research gathered by ProgramEquity. **Implementation tracks** will be able to get started on issues and tasks that are predefined.

 <img width="982" alt="Screen Shot 2022-01-12 at 12 05 05 AM" src="https://user-images.githubusercontent.com/9143339/149088005-ad5d78eb-c1e0-4231-81f7-dc3b8708466d.png">

+## How it will be built <a name="built"></a>
 ### Setting up teams
 Participants will be attending from 8 am to 5 pm pt.
 Your pod team is your home base and your skillset support is a wider resource net.
 <img width="1114" alt="Screen Shot 2022-01-11 at 12 23 45 PM" src="https://user-images.githubusercontent.com/9143339/149078429-280ef07c-0292-45ce-892e-b19fddbacdfe.png">